blockchyp/blockchyp-java/README.md

 JCE provider for encryption services, but we don't use any Bouncy Castle specific classes so if you exclude this dependency you should still be fine with the standard Java stuff.

-## Getting a Developer Kit
+## Getting a Developer Terminal

-If you don't already have a test terminal, login to the BlockChyp dashboard and order a developer developer terminal kit.
+If you don't already have a test terminal, login to the BlockChyp dashboard and order a developer terminal kit.
 You'll get a swanky new Equinox Luxe 8500i terminal and a set of test cards.

 If you don't have BlockChyp dashboard access, contact us at support@blockchyp.com to get setup.
 Right now, developer